grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 This mechanism is useful in the following situations:
-* servers that have the ability to serve requests from multiple domains over the same connection but do not have a certificate that is simultaneously authoritative over all of them
+* servers that have the ability to serve requests from multiple domains over the same connection but do not have a certificate that is simultaneously authoritative for all of them
 * servers that have resources that require client authentication to access and need to request client authentication after the connection has started
 * clients that want to assert their identity to a server after a connection has been established
-* clients that wish to ask a server to authenticate for a new domain not covered by the initial connection certificate

 This document intends to replace much of the functionality of renegotiation in previous versions of TLS.
 It has the advantages over renegotiation of not